anthonyharrison/sbom-manager/README.md

 ## Installation

+To install use the following command:

+`pip install sbom-manager`

-To install, just clone the repo and install dependencies using the following command:
+Alternatively, just clone the repo and install dependencies using the following command:

 `pip install -U -r requirements.txt`